maxnachlinger/imperative-declarative-chat/README.md

   return firstNames;
 };
 ```
-- Sanity check input
+This solution is heavily focused on _how_ we're going to arrive at an array of first names.
+Consider that we're:
+- Telling JS how we'd like to sanity check the input - making sure it's an array type in this case
-- Create a new `firstNames` array to hold our result
+- Creating a new `firstNames` array to hold our result
-- Declare and initialize a simple variable `i` to hold our array index
-- Declare and initialize a variable to cache the input array's length
+- Declaring and initializing simple variables for iteration and caching the input array's length
+- Telling JS exactly how we'd like to iterate - via a `for` loop in this case
-- As we iterate in our `for` loop
+- As we iterate we ensure that each person must exist and have a `first` property
-  - if a person object is truthy has a value for the `first` property, place that value into our resulting array
+- We then tell JS to place valid people into our `firstNames` results array
-- return our result array
+- We then return our `firstNames` results array

-Declarative:
+#### A Declarative solution:
 ```javascript
 const getFirstNamesD = (people = []) => {
   if (!Array.isArray(people)) {